NDHANA94/ros_nvidia_container/README.md

 </br></br>

-## 4. Open with VS-Code Dev Container:
+## 4. Open in VS-Code Dev Container:

 You can use vscode remote extention to open this container.